Marium-Habib/YoungDevInterns_EthicalHacking_Tasks/Week1_Tasks/Footprinting_And_Reconnaissance.md

-# 🕵️‍♀️ Footprinting and Reconnaissance – Week 2
+# 🕵️‍♀️ Footprinting and Reconnaissance

 This week focused on understanding how attackers gather information about their targets **before launching an attack**.
 This phase is crucial in ethical hacking, as it helps reveal potential vulnerabilities without directly engaging the target system (passive) or by actively interacting with it (active).